mit-crpg/benchmarks/readme.rst

   Number of Cycles", *Proceedings of PHYSOR 2012*, Knoxville, TN (2012).

 source-convergence
-  The `OECD/NEA Source Convergence Benchmarks`_ which include a checkboard storage of assemblies, a pincell array with irradiated fuel, three thick one-dimensional slabs, and an array of interacting spheres.
+  The `OECD/NEA Source Convergence Benchmarks`_ which include a checkerboard storage of assemblies, a pincell array with irradiated fuel, three thick one-dimensional slabs, and an array of interacting spheres.